hauckshane/hauckshane/README.md

 ### Hi there 👋

-My name is Shane Hauck and I am currently a Junior attending St. Lawrence University majoring in Data Science and minoring in Sport Studies / Exercise Science.
+My name is Shane Hauck and I am currently a Senior attending St. Lawrence University majoring in Data Science and minoring in Sport Studies / Exercise Science.

 <!--
 **hauckshane/hauckshane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.